Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it encourages taking action immediately, implying that waiting is not beneficial.
-While "time" is literal, the phrase suggests a figurative urgency, emphasizing that the current moment is the best time to act.
+While "time" is literal, the idiom suggests a figurative urgency, emphasizing that the current moment is the best time to act.

 Origin: